igorski/efflux-tracker/README.md

 All source code can be found in the _./src_-folder and is written in ES6 (transpiled to ES5 for use in the browser)

- * _./src/assets_ contains all CSS style declarations in .less format as well fonts
- * _./src/js_ contains all JavaScript sourcecode with _main.js_ being the application entry point
+ * _./src/_ contains all JavaScript sourcecode with _main.js_ being the application entry point
+ * _./src/assets_ contains all used fonts and images
+ * _./src/services_ contains a variety of services used to integrate hardware interaction with the application
- * _./src/js/workers_ contains all Workers (will be inlined using Blob URLs via Workerify for ease of deployment)
+ * _./src/workers_ contains all Workers (will be inlined and loaded using Blob URLs)
- * _./src/templates_ contains all HMTL snippets used by the application in Handlebars format
- * _./src/public_html_ contains the main HTML page that will link to the source output
+ * _./src/utils_ contains utilities for common operations or to orchestrate batch changes

 Additional folders:

  * _./design_ contains SVG icons that are combined into an icon font (by fontello)
- * _./fixtures_ can be filled with separate JSON files containing Song data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see FixturesLoader.js)
+ * _./src/fixtures_ can be filled with separate JSON files containing Song data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see _fixtures-loaders.js_)

 ## Application actors

 Efflux is written using [Vue](https://vuejs.org).
 While originally the application was written without adopting any framework, the design pattern adopted is similar to Vue and Vuex's reactivity model, with the benefit of Vue bringing easier templating, data binding and event handling.

-Each part of the application is self-contained.
-State changes are communicated using the _publish / subscribe_ mechanism (using _pubsub-js_, with the messages defined in _./src/js/definitions/Messages_).
-As such, each part of the application is a separate component only interested in the messages that can alter its state.
+As such the application has been migrated to use Vue and Vuex.

+The Vuex store is defined in _./src/store/_ and its submodules in the _./src/store/modules/_-folder.
+Each part of the application has its own module, these are:

+ * _editor-module_ used to keep track of variables used for writing and editing patterns
+ * _history-module_ used to keep track of mutation history to provide undo/redo functionality
+ * _instrument-module_ provides a store to save, load and edit instruments
+ * _midi-module_ used to link MIDI hardware to the application (currently Google Chromeo nly)
+ * _selection-module_ used to keep track of selections made in the pattern editor
+ * _settings-module_ used to maintain persistent configurations
+ * _song-module_ provides a store to save, load and edit songs

-## Efflux model
+## Efflux song model

-The model of Efflux' consists of the following actors (created via their respective factories):
+The model of an Efflux song consists of the following actors (created via their respective factories):

  * Song
  * Patterns